syncfusion-content/blazor-docs/blazor/getting-started/blazor-webassembly-visual-studio.md

 ---
 layout: post
-title: Getting started with Syncfusion Blazor WebAssembly App in VS 2019
+title: Getting started with Syncfusion Blazor WebAssembly App in Visual Studio
 description: Check out the documentation for Getting started with Syncfusion Blazor, its elements, features, and more.
 platform: Blazor
 component: Common